-“Dr. Washington first came to us as a medical student wishing to pursue research in prostate cancer while under the tutelage of Dr. Peter Carroll,” explains Raj S. Pruthi, Chair, Department of Urology, UCSF.
+“Dr. Washington first came to us as a medical student wishing to pursue research in prostate cancer while under the tutelage of Dr. Peter Carroll,” explains Raj S. Pruthi, Department of Urology, UCSF.
 “He quickly became part of our family absorbing surgical techniques, mastering complex research, and observing compassionate care from the best minds in the field.”

 During his time at UCSF, he has received grants from the UCSF Academy of Medical Educators and the UCSF Center of Aging in Diverse Communities, through the National Institute of Aging.
 Dr. Washington’s primary research focus is healthcare disparities in patients with genitourinary malignancies with specific interests in understanding racial/ethnic disparities in the diagnosis, management, and treatment of clinically localized prostate cancer.
 This includes examining how differences in treatment strategies based on race and socioeconomic factors impact survival outcomes for patients diagnosed with bladder cancer.
 He has presented at several national conferences with his research.

 “My training and the support I have received at UCSF has allowed me to flourish as a clinician and clinical researcher,” says Dr. Washington.
 “My present and past mentors Drs.
 Carroll, Porten, and Pruthi and so many others, have contributed to my success throughout every step of my advancement.
 I am very excited for my future within this institution.”